Warnings/Promises: Reception

 Yahoo!
 Launch's Anna Britten said the band's choice to let all of the members write material is a "ghastly idea, yielding gutless musical porridge that thrills no-one".
 She clarified that the album "isn’t quite that bad, but it’ll disappoint any red-blooded rock lover expecting a cavalry charge."
-Betty Clarke of The Guardian wrote that the album is a "slightly awkward composite of the band's old strengths and a flurry of new ideas", while Wooble's lyrics have "sunk deeper into disillusion".
+Betty Clarke of The Guardian wrote that the album is a "slightly awkward composite of the band's old strengths and a flurry of new ideas", while Woomble's lyrics have "sunk deeper into disillusion".
 Pitchfork contributor Jason Crock said the album follows the "same direction" as the previous one: "the work of a polished radio-ready rock band, and if I had to sum it up in a word, it'd be 'comfortable.
 Stylus writer Nick Southall saw it as a "back-to-basics" effort where the band's "unbound fury became passion and then became earnestness".
 In spite of this, none of the tracks featured "melodies which lodge themselves"; he highlighted a B-side "A Distant History" from one of their earlier singles as being "better than anything here."
 Robert Christgau considered the album a "dud".

 Warnings/Promises charted at number five in Scotland, and number nine in the UK.
 It also reached number 50 in Ireland.
 "Love Steals Us from Loneliness" charted at number six in Scotland, number 16 in the UK, and number 37 in Ireland.
 "I Understand It" charted at number 32 in the UK.
 "El Capitan" charted at number 39 in the UK.
 Warnings/Promises was certified silver by the British Phonographic Industry (BPI).
 The Village Voice included the album on their Pazz & Jop Albums of 2005 list at number 245.